Daniel-KM/Omeka-S-module-BlockPlus/README.md

 a block of html in a group of blocks, it may be used to display a html text with a video on the home page.

+A template is available:
+- external-content-html: prepend html when it is in a group of blocks with html.

 #### Heading

 Display a html heading `<h1></h1>` to `<h6></h6>` in order to organize your blocks.

+Some templates are available:
-Two templates allow to wrap next blocks inside a html structure details/summary.
+- heading-details-start and heading-details-end: allow to wrap next blocks inside a html structure details/summary.
+- heading-ling: allow to set a link as a title.
+Set the anchor directly in the field like `<a href="xxx">Title</a>`.
+- skip: do not display anything.
+To be used with a group of block to get html.

 #### HTML (js improvements and templates)